AdobeDocs/journey-optimizer-learn.en/help/challenges/introduction-and-pre-requisites.md

 ### Required actions

-Before you can get started you should [download all Luma assets](/help/challenges/assets/email-assets/luma-assets.zip).
+* Before you can get started, download the [luma-assets.zip](/help/challenges/assets/email-assets/luma-assets.zip) file.
+It contains all assets required for to complete the challenges

+* From your downloads folder, move the `luma-assets.zip` file to the desired location on your computer, and unzip it.

 ## The Story

-Luma, a fictional athletic apparel company, is looking to promote its latest apparel and gear collection and to drive sales for existing customers.
+Luma is a fictional athletic apparel company, with stores in multiple countries, an online presence with a website, and mobile apps.
 Luma uses Adobe Journey Optimizer to deliver connected, contextual, and personalized experiences to their customers.

-You have been hired to implement the Luma marketing and retention campaigns in Journey optimizer.
+Luma is looking to promote its latest apparel and gear collection and to drive sales for existing customers.
+You have been hired to implement the Luma marketing and retention campaigns in Journey Optimizer.

 ## Your Challenges